Knox Grammar School: Music

 Knox has a Gallery Choir and the Knox Symphony Orchestra (KSO).
 Its Symphonic Wind Ensemble (SWE) toured Spain and Portugal in December 2019.
+The Knox Symphony Orchestra toured Croatia, Slovenia and Italy in December 2023.

 The Ronald Sharp pipe organ in the school's chapel, built in 1965, is highly significant as the first of many Baroque revival (or Orgelbewegung) mechanical action pipe organs built in Australia in the latter half of the 20th century, and is a sibling to organs in St Mary's Cathedral, Perth Concert Hall, Wollongong Town Hall, and the Sydney Opera House.

 Knox Grammar School Pipes and Drums

-The Knox Pipes and Drums have toured globally.
-Most notably, the band toured the United Kingdom in 2016, visiting Scotland, Ireland, England and Northern Ireland.
-The band also competed in the 2016 European Pipe Band Championships at Forres as well as the 2016 All Ireland Pipe Band Championships in Malahide.
+The Knox Pipes and Drums have toured globally including to Scotland, Ireland, England and Northern Ireland.
+The band also competed in the 2016 and 2019 European Pipe Band Championships and All Ireland Pipe Band Championships and the 2019 Corby Highland Games.

-The Knox Pipes and Drums also toured Scotland, Ireland, Northern Ireland and England again in 2019.
-They participated in the European Pipe Band Championships, The All Ireland Pipe Band Championships and the Corby Highland Games.
 At the Corby Highland Games, The Knox Pipes and Drums won first place for every event that they entered in.

-In Australia, the band have been State Champions, National Champions, and Best Drum Corps.
+In Australia the band have been State Champions, National Champions, and Best Drum Corps.
 The band was crowned at Grade 4 2018 National Champions.

-In the nationals, the Drum corps of KGS were crowned National Champs.
 The band competed in the 2018 Australian Pipe Band Championships at Brisbane Boys College, Brisbane.
 The KGS Pipes and Drums took first place in Grade 4 for both the overall band and the Drum crops, hence the band was crowned Grade 4 National Champions.

-The KGS Drum Corps won National Drumming Championships in 2016 and 2018.
+The KGS Drum Corps also won National Drumming Championships in 2016 and 2018.